 Let chilli lover Thomasina Miers revamp your everyday cooking with the ultimate versatile ingredient.

 Chillies can add excitement to the simplest, most frugal ingredients.
 Chilli Notes is full of recipes that excite and tantalise, comfort and warm.
-Forget food that will simply leave you gasping for air - this book aims to seduce the reader with the power of this humble fruit, even those who profess to loathe its long slow burn.
+Forget food that is simply there to knock you for six, this book aims to seduce the reader with the power of this humble fruit, even those who profess to loathe the slow burn.
 Chilli Notes is packed with dishes that you can pull together on a weekday night with ingredients you have lying around.
 Without long lists of exotic ingredients to stand in your way, Chilli Notes will show you how the chilli can be your exotic bedfellow to add a wonderful, unusual note to your home-cooked family food.

 We've waited two years for Thomasina Miers' follow-up to her cookbook Mexican Food Made Simple, but thankfully it was well worth the wait.
 Wahaca - Mexican Food At Home is a vividly bright and mouth-watering selection of Mexican-inspired recipes, developed from Thomasina's extensive travels across the country. - Stylist